|

 The meaning of EPICUREAN is of or relating to Epicurus or Epicureanism.
 How to use epicurean in a sentence.

-Epicureanism - A Beginner's Guide to Philosophy, Happiness, and ...
+Epicureanism - A Beginner's Guide to Philosophy, Happiness ...

 Epicurean philosophy encourages us to prioritize desires that contribute to our long-term happiness and inner peace, rather than pursuing fleeting and unnecessary cravings that may ultimately disrupt our overall well-being.